swiip81/create_thehive_alert/README.md

 One solution to achieve that, is to use `rename` or `eval` splunk transformations to match those fields names :
 `(your search) | rename sourceip as ip | eval url=URL`

+Note that now, you are allowed at setup time to provide your list of custom obervables to match your config in TheHive
+It is interresting to create many new types in TheHive, and allow them in splunk, such as :
+`hostname,username,signature,command_line,filepath,md5,sha1,sha256,...`

+Special observable type `file` is to attach binary in TheHive and for that it is recommanded to avoid using it with just a string
+to avoid such problem, it is preferable to use `filename`

 ## Useful optional settings

 You are allowed to define the **Fields** to send to the alert :